elijaholmos/syllogistic-software-solutions/README.md

-# DRESLIN CONSULTING GROUP LLC WEBSITE
+# Syllogistic Software Solutions LLC WEBSITE
 All script and media files required for my business website.
 All content ideas, elements, structure, and implementation are licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Third parties may *NOT* copy or otherwise imitate content for commercial purposes or for profit.
 ## Status
-- As of 10/28/2022: Deployed on [Netlify](https://www.dreslinconsult.com/)
+- As of 10/29/2024: Deployed on [Vercel](https://www.syllogisticsoftwaresolutions.com/)
 ## Website Structure
 1. Index
 2. About